LickyPicky/FP-ML_MovieRecommendation/README.md

     *   `tags.csv`
 3.  **`README.md`**: This file.

+**Edit: The dataset of the program cannot be uploaded as GitHub only supports 25MB per file.
+Acquire the dataset in this link `https://grouplens.org/datasets/movielens/`

 ## Usage
 To view and run the movie recommendation system:
 1. Ensure you have Python and Jupyter Notebook installed on your system.